dltj/dltj-blog/content/2022-03-10-internet-sanctions.md

 Not the United Nations.
 Not the International Telecommunication Union (as much as they try to get such control).

-This document was put together in response to a {% include robustlink.html href="https://www.wired.com/story/ukrainian-official-digital-front/" versionurl="https://web.archive.org/web/20220311030548/https://www.wired.com/story/ukrainian-official-digital-front/" versiondate="2022-03-10" title="I’m a Ukrainian Official.
-We Need More Help on the Digital Front | Wired" anchor="request from the Ukrainian Ministry of Digital Transformation to sanction Russia" %} over its government's war on Ukraine.
+This document was put together in response to a {{ robustlink(href="https://www.wired.com/story/ukrainian-official-digital-front/", versionurl="https://web.archive.org/web/20220311030548/https://www.wired.com/story/ukrainian-official-digital-front/", versiondate="2022-03-10", title="I’m a Ukrainian Official.
+We Need More Help on the Digital Front | Wired", anchor="request from the Ukrainian Ministry of Digital Transformation to sanction Russia") }} over its government's war on Ukraine.
 Ukraine wants to cut off Russian networks from the rest of the internet, disable its top-level domain names, and revoke its web server security certificates.
 There are technical problems with those requests that border on the impossible, and the _Multistakeholder_ document says why.